New to VoIP & VoIP Software?

 VoIP stands for Voice Over Internet Protocol, or in more simple terms a telephone service that is generated over your Internet connection.

-There are many different types of VoIP services, including WhatsApp, Facetime and Skype voice calling which you may have used before.
-These are typical examples of consumer VoIP services.
+There are many different types of VoIP softwares, including WhatsApp, Facetime and Skype voice calling which you may have used before.
+These are typical examples of consumer VoIP softwares.

 For business VoIP services, we typically use a VoIP service know as SIP.